Insurance for sole traders

 This type of insurance covers property damage and personal injury suffered by an employee.

-Sole trader insurance cost: Things that influence the cost
+Sole trader insurance cost

 A number of factors influence the cost of an insurance policy.
 The price you pay is dependent on the risk you represent to the insurer – in other words, the likelihood that the insurer will have to pay for a claim that you make.
-The lower the risk you represent to the insurer, the lower your premium is likely to be.

 Following are some of the considerations that an insurer will take into account when calculating your premium.